pa-ulander/pa-ulander/README.md

 </center>

 My name is PA Ulander and I am an enthusiastic web developer from Stockholm, Sweden.
-For CV and references to work i have done over the years please visit my <a href="https://www.linkedin.com/in/paulander/"> linkedin profile</a>.
+For CV and references to work i have done over the years please visit my <a href="https://www.linkedin.com/in/paulander/" target="_blank"> linkedin profile</a>.
 And please feel welcome to send a request to connect with me.

 ### What am I doing?